KSDaemon/wampy.js/README.md

 Wampy constructor can take 2 parameters:

 * **url** to wamp server - optional.
 URL can be specified in next forms:
     * Undefined/null.
-If its undefined, page-scheme://page-server:page-port/ws will be used.
+In browser environment page-scheme://page-server:page-port/ws will be used in this case.
-    * String, begins with '/', meaning some path on current scheme:host:port.
+    * String, begins with '/', meaning some path on current scheme://host:port.
     * Full qualified URL, starting with scheme 'ws' or 'wss'.
     * Host/domain with possible path, but without scheme.
+In browser environment page-scheme will be used.
 * **options** hash-table.
 The only required field is `realm`.
-For node.js enviroment also necessary to specify `ws` - websocket module.
+For node.js environment also necessary to specify `ws` - websocket module.
 See description below.

 ```javascript